Is resistance to change an issue in your workplace? If yes, it’s time to conduct some change management exercises for your teams.

 Many employees often say “NO” to change.
 Is it going to help your organization?

-You need your employees to be more adaptable and say “YES” to change.
+So, you need your employees to be more adaptable and say “YES” to change.

-10 Change Management Exercises for Teams
+10 Change Management Exercises to Improve Adaptability

 #1.
 All Abroad

-- Divide the participants into small groups.
+- First, divide the participants into small groups.

 #2.
 Balloon Frenzy

-- Each person should keep their balloon in the air by hitting, but they must hold them.
+- Each team should keep their balloons in the air by hitting, but they must hold them.
 Also, balloons that hit the floor must be eliminated.

 #3.
 Bounce Back